 Everything above describes the same failure: what's here is invisible.
 The producers, the trails, the guesthouses, the food, the forests — all of it exists.
 None of it is findable.
 Not by the 4.4 million driving past.
 Not even by the people who live here.

 So we built a map.
 Not a listing.
 Not a directory.
 A map you want to open.
-See where you are, what's nearby, who made it.
-Ours.
-Not theirs.
+This is what a visitor sees when they pull off the highway and open their phone.
+Your farm.
+Your guesthouse.
+Your sawmill.
+If you're on it.

 The shelf the countryside never had.